Wiljanneman/ProductManagement/README.md

 4. Navigate to `src/WebUI` and run `npm serve` to launch the front end (Angular)
 5. Run Api project in 'src/WebUI' via prefered method.
 6. Check environment variables in src/WebUI to ensure the Angular client points to the correct backend endpoint base url
-7. User Module yet to be created
-    7.1 Check program.cs for login credentials for an admin user and normal test user
+7. User Module yet to be created. __Check Program.cs for login credentials__ for an admin user and normal test user

 ### Database Configuration